 The current state-of-the-art method for diagnosing cancers and determining the boundary between cancer and normal tissue during surgery, called Frozen Section Analysis, is slow and sometimes inaccurate.
 Each sample can take 30 minutes or more to prepare and interpret by a pathologist, which increases the risk to the patient of infection and negative effects of anesthesia.
 And for some types of cancers, frozen section interpretation can be difficult, yielding unreliable results in as many as 10 to 20 percent of cases.

 Though the pen has not yet gone through clinical trials, early tests suggest the pen is accurate about 96 percent of the time.

-Editor's note: This story has been updated since it was originally published.
+Editor's note: This story has been updated since it was originally published in August 2017.